 The courses will be taught in both languages English and Ukrainian (depending on the student’s preference).
 Tuition will cost $900.00 a year and there are three sources of funds: the Eparchy will cover ($300.00), the parish to which the student belongs to will cover ($300.00), and the student will cover ($300.00).
 Please keep in mind that the Mission Institute is also open to students who are in need of tuition assistance.
 If you are in need of tuition assistance, please describe your financial situation in great detail and apply for a scholarship.

-This year at the Mission Institute will be dedicated to the Prayer of the Church.
+The first year at the Mission Institute will be dedicated to the faith of the Church.

 During this year, the following will be covered:

-- Deacons and subdeacons will cover the Liturgical regulations.
+- Deacons and subdeacons will cover the history and practice of cantor.

 - Optional course – media in Church life.